 Originality is certainly a desirable characteristic.
 Strong figural originality indicates a heightened ability to see patterns and solutions in highly complex or challenging situations where rational or predictable thought processes might fail.
 This talent can have diverse real-world applications, including creating fine art, developing unique marketing strategies, and even solving crimes.

 Human development and achievement, both on an individual and a societal level, are closely related to creativity.
 It is not completely understood how creativity and figural originality work, despite their importance.

 While there is plenty of anecdotal evidence suggesting that creativity and artistry run in families, there is a growing body of evidence suggesting that nonlinguistic creativity (and, by extension, figural originality) is heritable.

 However, research published in 2014 found that the catechol-O-methyltransferase gene (COMT) and the dopamine D2 receptor gene (DRD2), which are responsible for regulating dopamine levels in the prefrontal cortex, might also be associated with creativity.
 This theory was based upon studies that had found that variants of those particular genes were associated with other cognitive functions that are related to divergent thinking (the ability to conceive of multiple solutions to a single problem)

 The study found evidence that genes related to dopamine transmission could also be responsible for creativity.

 Figural originality is not easy to explain.
-However, you can get some answers about your tendency for figural originality by receiving a DNA analysis on Genomelink using a DNA testing kit results.
-With genetic DNA testing analysis, you can see how well you fit the figural definition and gain a better understanding of your figural originality.
+However, you can get answers about your aptitude for figural originality by receiving DNA analysis from Genomelink.

 Are you interested in learning more about your genetic tendency for figural originality?
-You can login to your Genomelink dashboard to see this new genetic trait.
+Access your personal Genomelink dashboard to uncover your full genetic potential!